Why Contingent Workers Could Be the Competitive Edge You Need

 Compliance

-You must always adhere to laws and legislation in your territory.
+One of an HR pro’s top responsibilities is maintaining compliance.
+You must always adhere to laws and legislation in your area.
 Regulation can get a little complex when it comes to contingent workers.
-If you haven’t used such staff before, get to grips with the relevant legislation, as a first step.
-Then, ensure that you or someone in your firm keeps up with all changes as they occur.
+If you haven’t used them before, get up to speed with the relevant legislation as a first step.
+Then, ensure that you or someone in your company keeps up with all changes as they occur.